Chenzie2/Personal-website/READme.md

-This is a basic checklist for the steps in the process  of making this website [] Outlined full HTML structure
+This is a basic checklist for the steps in the process  of making this website:

+- [] Outlined full HTML structure